wintercms/wn-translate-plugin/README.md

 ## Fallback attribute values

 By default, untranslated attributes will fall back to the default locale.
-This behavior can be disabled by calling the `noFallbackLocale` method.
+This behavior can be disabled by calling the `setTranslatableUseFallback()` method.

     $user = User::first();

-    $user->noFallbackLocale()->lang('fr');
+    $user->setTranslatableUseFallback(false)->lang('fr');

     // Returns NULL if there is no French translation
     $user->name;